threecuptea/spark2_emr/README.md

    d) EMR configure hadoop and spark similarly to cloudera.
 The applications are in /usr/lib/hadoop, /usr/lib/spark,
       /usr/lib/hive and configure files are in /etc/hadoop/conf and /etc/spark/conf.
 EMR keep all default ports of apache hadoop and apache spark.
-   f) I scp files under /etc/hadoop/conf and /etc/spark/conf from the master instance and store under flight/etc
+   f) I scp files under /etc/hadoop/conf and /etc/spark/conf from the master instance and store under configure
       for references.
 Check spark-default.conf and spark-env.sh to see how EMR does lots of plumbing work.

    Check flight/job_metrics file for event-log job performance metrics.